 The opportunity to pursue a double program/major is available on a limited basis.
-A student may request approval of a double program/major by submitting a Student Application in the Office of Student Affairs.
+A student may request approval of a double program/major by submitting a Student Application to the Admissions Office.

-- Student must have regular program admission in the primary program. - Student must be in good academic standing. - Programs must have a common core curriculum and be closely related. - Dual majors may be a combination of two technical certificates of credit, two diplomas, or two associate degrees only.
+- Student must have regular program admission in the primary program. - · Student must be in good academic standing. - Programs must have a common core curriculum and be closely related. - Dual majors may be a combination of two technical certificates of credit, two diplomas, or two associate degrees only.